Schedule a Tour! Call (920) 722-7796

 - Innovation, Science, Technology, Engineering & Math (I-STEM): provides students with the high-tech resources needed to apply math and science knowledge using engineering technologies including computer-aided design (CAD) software.

 The SMCS STEM Club Building, located on the campus on Zephyr Drive, is the home to our renowned VEX Robotics program, as well as an aeronautics club and groups that focus on electricity/electronics and programming.

 Our robotics teams have separate and ample areas for design/planning, construction and practice.
 There is also designated space for an electronics station and construction of quad copters.

 SMCS is fortunate to have regulation competition fields for many high school sports right on the combined campus of the middle and high school.
-A grass football and soccer field, beautiful tennis courts and a full baseball diamond and softball field provide a home-field advantage to our Zephyrs teams.
+A turf soccer and football field, 8-lane regulation track and field, beautiful tennis courts, and a turf baseball diamond and turf softball field provide a home-field advantage to our Zephyrs teams.

 The McClone Gymnasium and the double gym at St. Mary Catholic Middle School provide a terrific, multi-court venue for hosting indoor sports competitions and practices.

 Jane’s Woods is a beautiful two-acre wooded area on the main Zephyrs Campus.
 The woods is named in loving memory of the mother of two important SMCS benefactors, brothers John & Dick Bergstrom.
 The small preserve was recognized by a local professional arborist to be “the best-preserved woodland in the Fox Valley.”